 So if you’re having one of those nights when you can’t come up with something to make for dinner, grab some asparagus and an assortment of mushrooms and enjoy.

-How To Serve Balsamic Asparagus and Mushrooms
+How to serve Roasted Asparagus and Mushrooms

 What’s nice about asparagus is that it goes with anything.
 While it’s a Spring vegetable, you can find it all year round and roasting brings out the flavor.
 Try serving it with any chicken dish like chicken piccata, or chicken with mozzarella.